fss1/ntp_checker/README.md

 SHOW RETENTION POLICIES ON "timewatch" (there is always a default policy)

 Paths vary between versions, check within /etc/init.d/influxdb
+Configuration file is /etc/influxdb/influxdb.conf
-The backup (snapshot) option was found not to work and impacted the database process.
-It was necessary to add the snapshot line into the conf file:
+The backup (snapshot) option in 0.9.5 had issues but seems to work in 0.9.6 without modifying the conf file.
-`[snapshot]`
-`enabled = true # Disabled by default if not set.`
+Repeating the `influxd backup` command to the same file name results in a .0 incremental file being created.
+To restore, `service influxd stop`, then `influxd restore -config /etc/influxdb/influxdb.conf /path_to/snapshot_file`

 For plotting purposes, the external reference servers become a single plot with the same name defined in $ref_server.